Colistin: Biosynthesis

-The biosynthesis of colistin requires the use of three amino acids: threonine, leucine, and 2,4-diaminobutryic acid.
+The biosynthesis of colistin requires the use of three amino acids: threonine, leucine, and 2,4-diaminobutyric acid.
 The linear form of colistin is synthesized before cyclization.
 Non-ribosomal peptide biosynthesis begins with a loading module and then the addition of each subsequent amino acid.
 The subsequent amino acids are added with the help of an adenylation domain (A), a peptidyl carrier protein domain (PCP), an epimerization domain (E), and a condensation domain (C).
 Cyclization is accomplished by a thioesterase.
 The first step is to have a loading domain, 6-methylheptanoic acid, associate with the A and PCP domains.
-Now with a C, A, and PCP domain that is associated with 2,4-diaminobutryic acid.
+Now with a C, A, and PCP domain that is associated with 2,4-diaminobutyric acid.
 This continues with each amino acid until the linear peptide chain is completed.
 The last module will have a thioesterase to complete the cyclization and form the product colistin.

-The loading domain 6-methylheptanoic acid is shown in salmon; yellow is 2,4-diaminobutryic acid; light blue is threonine; magenta is leucine.
+The loading domain 6-methylheptanoic acid is shown in salmon; yellow is 2,4-diaminobutyric acid; light blue is threonine; magenta is leucine.